Questions

 answering_instructions - A string that can be added to any question type to specify how the model should answer the question.
 It can be used to provide additional context or instructions to the model about how to format its response.

-permissive = False - A boolean value that can be added to any question type to specify whether the model should be allowed to provide an answer that violates the question constraints (e.g., selecting fewer or more than the allowed number of options in a checkbox question).
+permissive = True - A boolean value that can be added to any question type to specify whether the model should be allowed to provide an answer that violates the question constraints (e.g., selecting fewer or more than the allowed number of options in a checkbox question).
 (By default, permissive is set to False to enforce any question constraints.)

 Creating a survey